Find Affordable College Courses

 The average amount in student loans that clinical laboratory science majors at CCAC take out while working on their Associate Degree is $26,226.

-Erie Community College came in at #6 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Associate Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of Buffalo, Erie Community College is a public college with a moderately-sized student population.
+With a ranking of #6, Erie Community College did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their associate degree.
+Located in the large city of Buffalo, Erie Community College is a public college with a medium-sized student population.

 About 82% of the students majoring in clinical laboratory science at the school are women while 18% are male.